An interacting particle system for the front of an epidemic advancing through a susceptible population: Introduction

-In the classical SIR model, the evolution of these quantities is deterministic and governed by the so-called \textit{basic reproduction number} $R_0$.
-This number is defined as the (average) total number of new cases caused by a single infectious individual in a population where everyone is susceptible, and it is decomposed as
+Two key quantities are the \textit{basic reproduction number} $R_0$ and the \textit{effective reproduction number} $R_t$.
+These are defined, respectively, as (i) the (average) total number of cases caused by the first infection in a population where everyone is susceptible and (ii) the (average) total number of cases caused by a \emph{single} new infectious individual at time $t$.
+In the SIR model, holding $C_s=1/n$ and $S_s=S_t$ fixed, one new infection at time $t$ yields

-where $\theta$ is the intrinsic transmissibility of the disease, $\bar{c}$ is the rate of contact in the population, and $\bar{d}$ is the duration of infectiousness.
-The SIR model then amounts to saying that $I$ evolves as

-where the term ${\bar{d}}^{-1} C_t$ accounts for recovery from infection at rate $\bar{d}^{-1}$.
-Over the duration of an infection, we see that the SIR model produces a total amount of new infections